mikeliz89/react-task-tracker-yt/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+6.10.2025 Miika Kontio: use this to start development server (node22 not supporting webpack4 anymore etc) set NODE_OPTIONS=--openssl-legacy-provider && npm start

 ### `npm test`

 Launches the test runner in the interactive watch mode.\